Back to… »Marvel UK page one: How It All Began

 The lead comic strip: Knowing the enormity of asking a single artist to take on a five or six page weekly strip 52 times a year was asking for trouble, my first choice was for two people I’d worked with in the past who I knew would deliver a first class job.
 Dave Gibbons’ samples proved me right, but Brian Bolland?
 Well, the joke I usually use is that I’m still waiting for his samples!
 (Sorry, Brian – a cheap shot, but you were known for being a bit slow back then!)

-For the dummy’s lead strip (above, visual 3), I again used a Gibbo test sketch of the Doctor, pasted over one of his 2000 AD Dan Dare pages, with only a TARDIS and a DW logo to thinly disguise my source!
+But I’m getting ahead of myself.
+Going back to the mock-up dummy, for the lead strip as with the cover illustration I again used a Gibbo test sketch of the Doctor, this time pasted over one of his 2000 AD Dan Dare pages, with only a TARDIS and a DW logo to thinly disguise my source!
 So, yes the Mekon was actually the first villain to face Marvel’s Doctor Who!

-And talking of 2000 AD, Dave mentioned in one of our telephone conversations that top writing team Pat Mills and John Wagner had a fully fleshed-out Doctor Who story which they’d pitched unsuccessfully to the BBC.
-So, once again not wanting anything to go to waste, I called them saying we could possibly pay them for it.
+And talking of 2000 AD, Dave mentioned in one of our telephone conversations that top writing team Pat Mills and John Wagner had some fully fleshed-out Doctor Who stories which they’d pitched unsuccessfully to the BBC.
+So once again not wanting anything to go to waste, I called them saying we could possibly pay for their rejects!
 They were obviously pleased with the offer as they stayed on board to write several more excellent serials.